TheDankDork/CheckMate/PRD.md

 ## Product intent and delivery targets
 CheckMate takes a single website URL and returns a legitimacy assessment where 100 = more legitimate and 0 = more risky, with explainable evidence suitable for a hackathon demo.
 The backend should return JSON first, with an optional HTML report if there’s time.

-Your timeboxes (as stated) drive scope decisions: an end-to-end backend pipeline by Feb 7, 2026 8:00 PM (America/Toronto), with a demo by Feb 8, 2026 9:00 AM.

-The design principle for this PRD is: **Gemini is the core analysis engine.** The backend exists mainly to (a) fetch safely, (b) package content, (c) call Gemini using structured output, (d) validate evidence, (e) run deterministic checks Gemini cannot do, and (f) compute final numeric scores deterministically from Gemini-produced signals.
+The project funtions primarily with **Gemini as the core analysis engine.** The backend exists mainly to (a) fetch safely, (b) package content, (c) call Gemini using structured output, (d) validate evidence, (e) run deterministic checks Gemini cannot do, and (f) compute final numeric scores deterministically from Gemini-produced signals.
 Gemini structured outputs support generating responses that adhere to a provided JSON Schema, using `response_mime_type: application/json` and a schema definition.

 ## System architecture and data contract
 The architecture is a single synchronous API request that drives a bounded crawl, then a small number of Gemini calls (page-level only), then deterministic safety/reputation checks, then a scoring and reporting step.